lillatoma/lillatoma.github.io/content/projects/Travianer/index.md

 It is possible to save games and reload them.
 - **Saving**: It is possible to save the game clicking in the Hero's menu (top left corner), and the button in the top right corner.
 - **Autosaving**: In the same menu, it is possible to make the game automatically save.
+Autosaves are saved under the name `autosave`.
 - **Loading**: You can reload any preiously saved game in the **Load previous game** menu.
 It is also possible to delete previous games that are not needed anymore.

 ## Bots